Where to See Snowdrops in Norfolk.

 Oxborough PE339PS

-3. Bagthorpe Hall (Limited Open Days)
+3. Bagthorpe Hall (Limited Open Days) - 15 minutes from Flock Cottage

 If you’re lucky, you might catch one of the rare open days at Bagthorpe Hall, a hidden gem in North Norfolk.
 The estate’s gardens feature sweeping displays of snowdrops mixed with other early wildflowers.